Meme coins saw tremendous growth in 2021. This was mainly due to SHIBA INU’s popularity and the market’s continued interest in the crypto industry.

-Lastly, users can also trade these NFTs if they have a WAX wallet.
+Lastly, users can trade these NFTs if they have a WAX wallet.

 How To Buy And Earn BAN

-To begin participating in this meme-coin ecosystem and community, you need to create a wallet.
+To begin participating in this meme-coin ecosystem and community, you must create a wallet.

-You need to download Kalium, and then create a password and write down your seed phrase, and private key.
+You need to download Kalium, create a password and write down your seed phrase and private key.

 Next, you need to activate your account.
-You need to visit one of the many BAN faucets and receive some BAN.
+You must visit one of the many BAN faucets and receive some BAN.